 A form of modified atmosphere packing where the air is removed from within a package leaving an anaerobic environment.

-WHO: World Health Organisation
+World Health Organisation

-Z value: the temperature change required to change the D value by a factor of 10.
+The temperature change required to change the D value by a factor of 10.

-Zoonotic: a pathogen that can be transmitted from animals to humans.
+Describes a pathogen that can be transmitted from animals to humans.
 For example, Salmonella.